 In any instance where the consent or approval of Lender may be given or is required or any determination is to be rendered by Lender hereunder, except as may be otherwise specifically provided herein the granting, withholding or denial of such consent or approval and the rendering of such determination shall be made or exercised by Lender at its sole and exclusive option.

-It is understood and agreed that no judgment or decree which may be entered on any debt secured or intended to be secured by the Borrower’s Security Instrument shall operate to abrogate or lessen the effect of this Agreement, but that this Agreement shall continue in full force and effect until the payment and discharge of the Obligations.
+It is understood and agreed that no judgment or decree which may be entered on any debt secured or intended to be secured by the Borrower Security Instrument shall operate to abrogate or lessen the effect of this Agreement, but that this Agreement shall continue in full force and effect until the payment and discharge of the Obligations.

 This Agreement, any Required Intercreditor Agreement and the other Loan Documents represent the entire agreement between Lender (in its capacity as such under the Loan Documents) and Operator with respect to the subject matter of this Agreement and supersede all previous agreements, negotiations, and understandings with respect to the subject matter of this Agreement.
 Neither this Agreement nor any of the other Loan Documents may be amended, altered or changed other than in a writing signed by Lender and Operator.
 Operator’s warranties and representations in this Agreement shall be treated as being continuing warranties and representations, made by Operator with the same effect as though the representations and warranties had been made again on, and as of, each day of the term of this Agreement.